 9 Best Arches in Arches National Park

-The most famous arch in the park and in the world.
-This is on the Utah license plate and people come from all over the world just to see and photograph this arch.
+The most famous arch in the park and quite possibly the world.
+This is on the Utah license plate, and people come from all over the world just to see and photograph this arch.

-Pro Tip: Best times to photograph are dawn (least crowded), dusk, and sunset (most crowded).
+Pro Tip: Best times to photograph the Delicate Arch are sunrise (least crowded) and sunset (most crowded).

 2. Double Arch